AnjPR/BlogSpot-/README.md

 # ReverieTale
-Encyclopedia to embrace and relish the forgetting cultures
+Blog to embrace and relish the forgetting cultures

+##Go to the below link to view the website